Physium/wjloh/_posts/2019-02-23-NSX-T-Upgrade-Troubleshoot.md

 /dev/mapper/nsx-var+log      28143484 6623156  20178576  25% /var/log
 ```

-If we take a look at the screen capture below, we found out that the output of the customer's environment is slightly different from us.
+If we take a look at the screen capture below, we found out that the output of the customer's environment is slightly different from what we aspect.
 We notice that the ``/dev/mapper/nsx-config__bak `` folder is at 100% utilization and this immediately was a red flag to us.

 <figure class="align-center">
   <a href="/assets/images/nsx-t-upgrade/image002.jpg"><img src="/assets/images/nsx-t-upgrade/image002.jpg" alt="Upgrade Error"></a>
-  <figcaption style="text-align: center;">Low Quality Screen Capture of the output</figcaption>
+  <figcaption style="text-align: center;">Low Quality Screen Capture of the CLI Output</figcaption>
 </figure>

-Next, we decided to trace the source of the exact contains that was eating up the space by doing the following.
+Next, we decided to further trace the source of the exact contains that was eating up the space by doing the following:

 1. Run ``du -sh /config_bak/*`` to list the folders within ``/config_bak`` to identify which folder is actually eating up the space.
 2. Repeat this process by adding another level of folder each time till the source has been identified.
 3. The final folder structure of the ``du -sh`` command that we have identified is as such:
 	* ``du -sh /config_bak/moot-server/localServiceManager/containers/Zookeeper/persistentStore/zkWorkspace/version-2/``

-The verdict was that there was a mixture of logs and snapshots stored under thee ``/config_bak`` folder that belongs to the internal Zookeeper instance which was taking up all the space.
+The verdict was that there was a mixture of logs and snapshots stored under the ``/config_bak`` folder that belongs to the internal Zookeeper instance which was taking up all the space.

-Lastly, what ran the following commands to delete any files that is related to logs or snapshots that are more than 7 days.
+To fix this, we ran the following commands to delete any files that is related to logs or snapshots that are more than 7 days in order to free up space.

 ```bash
  find /config_bak/moot-server/localServiceManager/containers/Zookeeper/persistentStore/zkWorkspace/version-2/log* -mtime +30 -exec rm -f {} \;